Chart Color Schemes

 Vermont South hosts an older demographic, ranking in the top quartile nationwide

-The median age in Vermont South is 46 years, which is notably higher than Greater Melbourne's average of 37 years and also exceeds the Australian median of 38 years.
-Compared to Greater Melbourne, the 75-84 age cohort is significantly over-represented in Vermont South at 10.9%, while the 25-34 age group is under-represented at 9.9%.
-Between the 2021 Census and the present day, the percentage of the population in the 75 to 84 age group has increased from 8.9% to 10.9%, while the 65 to 74 age cohort has declined from 13.8% to 12.3%.
-By 2041, the population forecasts indicate substantial demographic changes for Vermont South.
-The 85+ age group is projected to grow significantly, expanding by 416 people (an 83% increase) from 504 to 921.
-The aging population trend is clear, with those aged 65 and above comprising 66% of the projected growth.
-Conversely, the 15-24 and 0-4 age cohorts are expected to experience population declines.
+The median age in Vermont South is 46 years, which is higher than Greater Melbourne's average of 37 years and also exceeds Australia's median age of 38 years.
+The 75-84 age cohort in Vermont South is notably higher at 10.9% compared to the Greater Melbourne average, while the 25-34 age group is lower at 9.9%.
+Between the 2021 Census and present, the 75-84 age group has increased from 8.9% to 10.9%, while the 65-74 cohort has decreased from 13.8% to 12.3%.
+By 2041, population forecasts indicate significant growth in the 85+ age cohort, from 504 to 921 people (an increase of 416 people or 83%).
+The aging population trend is evident, with those aged 65 and above projected to comprise 66% of the total population growth.
+Conversely, the 15-24 and 0-4 age groups are expected to experience population declines.